 School-wide requirements for the Undergraduate Diploma

-- Fundamentals of Musicianship (12 credits, taken over 6 semesters)
+- Undergraduate Theory (24 credits, taken over 6 semesters)

 - Music History, including 20th- and 21st-century History and Analysis (8 credits, taken over 4 semesters)